qyire/prime-retail-cpp/README.md

-# PrimeRetail SFI Filtering Demo
+# Prime Shipping SFI Web Application

-A lightweight web application demonstrating high-performance client-side SKU filtering using C++, WebAssembly (WASM), and JavaScript.
-It leverages Square-Free Integer (SFI) encoding based on prime numbers for efficient attribute filtering within specific brand segments.
+A web application demonstrating efficient server-side shipment data filtering using Python, Flask, and JavaScript.
+It utilizes Square-Free Integer (SFI) encoding based on prime numbers for effective attribute filtering across large shipment datasets.

 ## Core Concept

-- **Attribute Primes:** Within each brand's data, relevant attribute values (color, size, material) are mapped to unique prime numbers.
+- **Attribute Primes:** Shipment attributes (origin, destination, carrier, status) are mapped to unique prime numbers.
-- **SKU SFI:** Each SKU is assigned a single SFI, calculated as the product of its attribute primes.
+- **Shipment SFI:** Each shipment is assigned a single SFI, calculated as the product of its attribute primes.
-- **Filtering:** User selections generate a query SFI.
-The WASM module efficiently finds matching SKUs by checking if `sku_sfi % query_sfi == 0`.
+- **Filtering:** User-defined criteria generate a query SFI.
+The backend efficiently finds matching shipments by checking if `shipment_sfi % query_sfi == 0`.

-This repository showcases the core SFI algorithm implementation compiled to WASM for browser execution.
+This repository showcases the core SFI algorithm implementation in Python, with a Flask web interface for user interaction and data visualization.